 PPC PRACTICE PHILOSOPHY

-The credo of PPC is that with accessible and personalized medical care, older patients can live a more healthy and active lifestyle without resorting to overmedication, over-testing, over-hospitalization, and an over-reliance on an army of specialists.
+The credo of PPC is that with accessible and personalized medical care, older patients can live a more healthy and active lifestyle without resorting to a one-size-fits all approach.
 We want our patients to understand all the factors that will impact on their health, and to work with us to do as much or as little as they deem appropriate to accomplish their medical objectives.
-We are invested in each of our patient's health and lives and believe that shared decision making is crucial to good care.
+We are invested in each of our patient's health and lives.

 We believe that accessible medical care is crucial to maintaining patients' health.
 At PPC we will have ample time to meet with our patients to manage chronic illness, discuss tests and medicines, delve into issues of prevention and education, and tackle changes in a patient's medical condition as they occur, whether in the office or at a facility.